Getting Parole (Early Prison Release) in Singapore

 - Any period of remission that you had forfeited unless the Superintendent of Prisons restores your forfeited remission.

 - Any period of deferment that was ordered by the President of Singapore because you had committed an offence while serving your sentence (as mentioned above).

-How is a CRO Made?
+How is a Conditional Remission Order Made?
 Can I Apply for it?

 You will not be able to apply for a CRO.
 The issuing of the CRO is dependent on either the Commissioner for Prisons or the Minister for Home Affairs who will issue you a CRO based on your eligibility.

 The CRO will be issued to you before you are released, and its contents will be explained to you to make sure that you understand it.
 Once you confirm that you understand it, you are required to sign and acknowledge the contents of the CRO before being released.

 The CRO will last for a period of time equal to the remaining period of your sentence that you would have completed if you were still in prison.
 For example, if you are released after serving 6 months of a 9-month sentence, the CRO will last for the remaining 3 months.

 The CRO will expire at the end of the remaining period of time unless extended.